 Note: 1.
-The total remuneration for directors, supervisors and senior management members who held full-time positions in the Company during the reporting period has included the annual risk fund, of which, the amount for Gao Jianping (chairman) was RMB935.5 thousand, RMB906.5 thousand for Li Renjie (Director and president), RMB1.0145 million for Kang Yukun (chairman of the board of supervisors), RMB934 thousand for Chen Dekang (vice president), RMB797.5 thousand for Jiang Yunming (director and vice president), RMB784 thousand for Lin Zhangyi (director and vice president), RMB784 thousand for Chen Jinguang (vice president), RMB757 thousand for Li Weimin (vice president), RMB1.040 million for Chen Xinjian (vice president) and RMB782 thousand for Tang Bin (director and board secretary).
+The total remuneration for directors, supervisors and senior management members who held full-time positions in the Company during the reporting period has included the annual risk fund, of which, the amount for Gao Jianping (chairman) was RMB935.5 thousand, RMB906.5 thousand for Li Renjie (Director and president), RMB1.0145 million for Kang Yukun (chairman of the board of supervisors), RMB934 thousand for Chen Dekang (vice president), RMB797.5 thousand for Jiang Yunming (director and vice president), RMB770 thousand for Lin Zhangyi (director and vice president), RMB784 thousand for Chen Jinguang (vice president), RMB784 thousand for Xue Hefeng (vice president), RMB757 thousand for Li Weimin (vice president), RMB1.040 million for Chen Xinjian (vice president) and RMB782 thousand for Tang Bin (director and board secretary).
 In accordance with the Measures on Evaluation and Disbursement related to Risked Fund for Senior Management Members, the risk fund should be disbursed in three years following evaluation.